-During sleep, the muscles and soft tissues in the throat and mouth relax significantly reducing airway size.
+During sleep, the muscles and soft tissues in the throat and mouth relax significantly, reducing airway size.
 This decrease in airway space increases the velocity of air flowing through the throat and mouth.
-The speed of the air traveling through the constricted space causes vibrations of the uvula and soft tissues of the palatte.
+The speed of the air traveling through the constricted space causes vibrations of the uvula and soft tissues of the palate.
 These vibrations are what we refer to as snoring.
-Studies have shown that excess body weight, heavy alcohol consumption, and regular use of sedatives can significantly increase the severity of snoring.
+Studies have shown that excess body weight, heavy alcohol consumption and regular use of sedatives can significantly increase the severity of snoring.

 Forty-five percent of normal adults snore at least occasionally, and twenty-five percent are habitual snorers.
-Snoring can have personal and medical repercussion.
+Snoring can have personal and medical repercussions.
 Disturbance of your sleep as well as the sleep of others can lead to serious long-term health problems.
-Often times snoring is a precurser to a more serious condition, and is the number one symptom of all sleep apnea suffers.
+Often times snoring is a precurser to a more serious condition and is the number one symptom of all sleep apnea suffers.

 While most sufferers have learned to cope, the occurrence of snoring suggests that there may be a partial obstruction of the nose or throat that leads to difficulties in breathing, which results in the vibrating sound of snoring.

 Not everyone who snores has sleep apnea, and not everyone who has sleep apnea snores.
 So how do you tell the difference between normal snoring and a more serious case of sleep apnea?
 The biggest telltale sign is how you feel during the day.
 Normal snoring doesn't interfere with the quality of your sleep as much as sleep apnea does, so you're less likely to suffer from extreme fatigue and sleepiness during the day.